 Having received my MSLS, I was offered a position as high school librarian of St. Timothy’s School, in Stevenson, Maryland.
 In my capacity as librarian, I worked with the students on research assignments, in particular the juniors on their Extended Essays for the IB Diploma.
 I also collaborated with other teachers to provide support and instruction to students in honing information literacy skills.
 Beyond my responsibilities as librarian, I served as a student advisor and coach of the Cross-Country team.

-Unexpected budget constraints precluded St. Timothy's from renewing my contract, so I took my current position in the Baltimore City Public School system as school library media specialist and technology coordinator.
-I now divide my time between two schools, Pimlico Elementary/Middle and Renaissance Academy High.
+Unexpected budget constraints precluded St. Timothy's from renewing my contract, so I took my present position in the Baltimore City Public School system as school library media specialist and technology coordinator.
+Last year, I divided my time between two schools, Pimlico Elementary/Middle and Renaissance Academy High.
 This year, Renaissance requested that I come on full time so that I could teach Geographic Information Systems along with my other responsibilities, which include providing research and technology assistance to students and faculty.

 In addition to reading, I enjoy playing the piano, running, sewing (customized messenger bags are my specialty!), video editing, meditating, Greek mythology, crossword puzzles, and travel.